[SOLVED] Common Linux Boot Errors and How to Fix Them

 From GRUB to Glory: Conquer Linux Boot Issues Like a Pro

 Linux is a very reliable operating system no matter which flavor you go for.
 It’s not uncommon for a Linux server to have years of uptime, but like any technology, Linux is not infallible.
-It does break, and here are some of the most common issues I have experienced in the last 20 years.
+It does break, and here are some of the most common issues I have experienced over the last 20 years in the IT Industry.

 Do you have a specific Boot Error issue?
 Write in the comments and I will do my best to answer.
 Include the Linux Version and as many details as possible about the issue.